 Jewellers create small intricate items to be worn by people; they are creative and have a vision for beautiful items, and as such the profession requires a keen eye for detail and consistency.

-So if any of these trades interest you, why not investigate an apprenticeship or internship?
+If any of these trades interest you, why not investigate an apprenticeship or internship?